Download apps and games FAQ

-Your phone might have temporarily lost its Internet connection, or you might be trying to download an app that's too big to download over your phone's mobile data connection.
-If you're trying to download an app that's larger than 50 megabytes (MB) – this applies to many games – you'll need to connect to a WiFi network to complete the download.
+Your phone might have temporarily lost its Internet connection, or you might be trying to download an app that's too big to download over your phone's cellular data connection.
+If you're trying to download an app larger than 50 megabytes (MB)—this applies to many games—you'll need to connect to a Wi-Fi network to complete the download.

-Make sure you have a mobile data or WiFi connection.
-(You'll need WiFi for apps or games that are larger than 50 MB.)
+Make sure you have a cellular data connection or a Wi-Fi connection.
+(You'll need Wi-Fi for apps or games larger than 50 MB.)